Helping Minority Developers Shape the Future of Their Communities

 Ellis handles finances for the company.
 Jelani Karamoko, a real estate lawyer, oversees the legal work.
 Brandon Greer, a sports agent, is in charge of business management and fundraising.
 For the past year, the trio has been buying and selling mostly single-family homes, but they now have a few multi-family redevelopment projects in the works.
 The project at 180 East Grand Boulevard represents a new level of investment for the company, and their team is in talks with Capital Impact Partners to support the project’s financing.

-Ellis sees Capital Impact’s Equitable Development Initiative as critical for inspiring potential developers of color to pursue careers in the industry.
+Ellis sees Capital Impact’s Equitable Development Initiative as critical for inspiring potential diverse developers to pursue careers in the industry.

 Born and raised in Detroit, Damian Ellis eventually moved to New York City to begin his career.
 In 2010, he decided to come back home as the city struggled through its post-recession financial crisis.
 Where some saw despair, Ellis saw opportunity.